 Some gardens, like the gardeners who keep them, are prim and manicured and very, very formal; walking through them is like being a part of a living sculpture.
 Although amazing and awe-inspiring, these formal gardens aren’t for everyone.
 Gardeners with more rugged conditions to overcome are finding that native gardens can be as pretty as more formal gardens when flowering options like fleabane wildflowers are added.

 Can You Grow Fleabane in Gardens?

 Daisy fleabane (Erigeron speciosus) is an easy-care perennial wildflower with many hybrid offspring to fit almost any informal garden.
-Common specimens range in height from about 10 inches to 2 ½ feet, and spread up to two feet across in USDA plant hardiness zones 2 through 8, though in zones 7 and 8, daisy fleabane may struggle in the heat of the summer.
+Common specimens range in height from about 10 inches to 2 ½ feet (25.5 cm to 0.5 m.), and spread up to two feet (0.5 cm.) across in USDA plant hardiness zones 2 through 8, though in zones 7 and 8, daisy fleabane may struggle in the heat of the summer.

 Fleabane daisy growing in full sun sites with moist but well-drained soils perform well for a range of applications, with the taller hybrids commonly used as specimen plants or in groupings; shorter hybrids are ideal for adding color to rock gardens.
 There is some risk of fleabane wildflowers growing leggy in rich soils.

 Like with other wildflowers, daisy fleabane info is scarce, especially when it comes to care.
 This is largely because these ditch-dwelling natives thrive on neglect and prefer to be ignored.
 Fleabane hybrids respond well to grooming and deadheading if you’re looking for continuous blooming through the growing season.
 In rich soils, daisy fleabane may require staking, especially hybrids that exceed 2 feet (0.5 m.) in height.